Blog / Identification Techniques

 Single Watermarks

-Individual watermarks that appear once per stamp, often featuring:
+Individual watermarks that appear once per stamp, often featuring crowns, national emblems, letters, or monograms.

 Multiple Watermarks